 Global Wellness Guru

-Eco-Spirituality: Nurturing the Bond with Nature
+Eco-Spirituality: Nurturing the Bond with Nature Mindfulness Exercises

-Eco-Spirituality: Nurturing the Bond with Nature
+Eco-Spirituality: Nurturing the Bond with Nature Mindfulness Exercises

-Eco-Spirituality: Nurturing the Bond with Nature
+Eco-Spirituality: Nurturing the Bond with Nature Mindfulness Exercises

-Humans have an innate connection to nature that goes back to the origins of our species.
+Humans have an innate connection to nature that goes back to Mindfulness Exercises the origins of our species.
 For most of human existence, we lived intertwined with the natural world around us – dependent on it for food, water, shelter, and even our spiritual fulfillment.
 However, in the modern world with increasing urbanization and technology, many of us have become disconnected from nature.

 Reestablishing and nurturing our bond with the natural world has benefits not just for the planet but for our mental, emotional, and even spiritual health.